ToF-/LearningRust/life_the_universe_and_everything/README.md

     42 ⏎
     42

-### The Code and Fix approach
+### 2. Code and Fix vs Test Driven approach
 we can see that it works.
 But this approach to programming:

 1. *write a program*
 2. *run it to see if it works*

-is convenient only work for trivial programs.
+is convenient only for trivial programs.
 What if the problem was more complicated ?
-Then we would very probably be caught in a nasty loop:
+Then we would very probably be caught in *this* nasty loop:

-1. *write the program*
-2. *run the program and look for a failure in its behavior*
-4. *find the defect at the origin of the failure*
-5. *make changes to the program in order to fix the defect*
-6. *goto 2*

-Note that *this* infinite loop is not exactly the way the approach is used.
-We should add a line that breaks the loop on certain conditions :

 1. *write the program*
 2.  *if really confident or tired or running out of time, then exit*